CAD-Recode: Reverse Engineering CAD Code from Point Clouds: Conclusion

 \section{Conclusion}

 This work rethinks the problem of feature-based CAD reverse engineering by approaching it through pre-trained LLMs taking advantage of CAD Python-based representation.
-Our key contributions include a new CAD code representation for sketch-extrude sequences, a million-scale synthetic dataset of diverse CAD programs, and a point cloud-to-CAD code model.
-We demonstrate that \modelname~outperforms existing methods by a large margin while requiring fewer input points.
+Our key contributions include a new CAD code representation for reverse engineering sketch-extrude sequences, very large-scale procedurally generated training dataset in the form of CAD programs, and a point cloud-to-CAD code model.
+We demonstrate that \modelname~outperforms existing methods by a large margin on three datasets, including the real-world CC3D dataset.
 We also showcase that combining pre-trained LLMs with geometric understanding enables powerful new workflows, where designers can reconstruct CAD models from point clouds and modify them through natural language.
 We believe that this work will open new perspectives for CAD reverse engineering.
-We identify the following interesting future works: (1) further exploiting the modularity of the proposed CAD code representation, (2) scaling up the LLM and the dataset to enable the reverse engineering of more complex CAD models.
+We identify the following interesting future works: (1) further exploiting the modularity of the proposed CAD code representation, (2) scaling up the LLM and the dataset to enable reverse engineering of more complex CAD models.

 \textbf{Acknowledgement:} The present project is supported by the National Research Fund, Luxembourg under the BRIDGES2021/IS/16849599/FREE-3D and IF/17052459/CASCADES projects, and by Artec 3D.